microsoft/NLU.DevOps/docs/CliExtensions.md

-# Extending the CLI to new NLU services
+# Extending the CLI to new NLU providers

-By default, the NLU.DevOps CLI tool supports [LUIS](https://www.luis.ai) and [Lex](https://aws.amazon.com/lex/).
-You can extend CLI support to additional NLU services by implementing the `INLUService` and `INLUServiceFactory` interfaces.
+By default, the NLU.DevOps CLI tool supports [LUIS](https://www.luis.ai), [Lex](https://aws.amazon.com/lex/), and [Dialogflow](https://dialogflow.com).
+You can extend CLI support to additional NLU services by implementing the `INLUClientFactory` interface.
 In this guide, we'll walk through the creation of a very simple NLU service that stores training utterances and returns them when there is an exact match on the utterance text.

 ## Building the extension